sourcegraph-testing/wtf/README.md

 WTF is open-source software, informally maintained by a small collection of volunteers who come and go at their leisure.
 There are absolutely no guarantees that, even if an issue is opened for them, bugs will be fixed or features added.

-If there is a bug that you really need to have fixed or a feature you really want to have implemented, you can greatly increase your chances of that happening by creating a bounty on [BountySource](https://www.bountysource.com) to provide an incentive for someone to tackle it.
+If there is a bug that you really need to have fixed or a feature you really want to have implemented, you can greatly increase thy chances of that happening by creating a bounty on [BountySource](https://www.bountysource.com) to provide an incentive for someone to tackle it.

 ## Contributing to the Source Code